-Since our founding in 2013, Urban Mommy has worked to motivate mothers to live stronger and happier lives achieving their highest level of ability.
+Since our founding in 2013, Urban Mommy has worked to motivate mothers and youth to live stronger and happier lives achieving their highest level of ability.
 UM is a 501 (c) (3) nonprofit organization works to reduce the barriers that exist in the lives of mothers, children and families in underrepresented communities.

 We strive to empower mothers to pursue economic independence by providing access to a network of resources, personal and professional development and access to free early childhood literacy.
 By building on-ramps for mothers, children and families to connect with the right channels that can assist them in realizing their dreams.